Do All DAWs Sound the Same? The Truth Behind DAW Sound Differences

 By 2010, I was ready for a more dedicated mixing environment, so I moved over to Pro Tools and stayed there for 7 years.

 The results were excellent.
 The mixes had a hard-edged separation and clarity.
 Everything had space, punch, and precision.
-Surprisingly, the interface felt very similar to Ableton—clean and familiar in its own way.
+Surprisingly, the interface felt very similar to Ableton - clean and familiar in its own way.
 But Pro Tools’ MIDI handling was clunky, which slowed me down on the creative side.
+Mixes came out well, but I couldn't fully connect with the sound coming out of Pro Tools – it felt hard compared to Logic.

 Full Circle: Back to Logic

-Eventually, I had to face the fact that while Ableton was a struggle to deliver the final mix feel I needed and Pro Tools wasn’t ideal for MIDI creation, Logic gave me the best of both.
+Eventually, I had to face the fact that while Ableton was a struggle to deliver the final mix sound I needed and Pro Tools was too hard and separate, Logic gave me the sound I wanted.

 I get the feel almost instantly.